 In a SAIL class students actively engage with course content through structured activities during class time.
 However, what students are asked to do, both in and out of class, and […]

 Due to illness or other circumstances in their lives, some students will need to miss classes on occasion.
-Proactively designing a plan for how you will approach missed classes will make […]
+Proactively designing a plan for how you will approach missed classes will […]

-The diversity of students at Penn is a tremendous asset for teaching and learning, whether in the classroom, lab or mentorship.
+The diversity of students at Penn is a tremendous asset for teaching and learning, whether in the classroom, lab, or mentorship.
 Teaching inclusively, though, comes with challenges and the responsibility […]

 Collaboration on homework, take-home projects and in labs is an extremely gray area for many students.
 What is acceptable collaboration in one class is often labeled cheating in another.
 Although the […]